technusm1/ask-flow/README.md

 ## Documents of Interest
 - [List of tasks](/tasks.md): Tracks the tasks completed and yet to be completed.
 A checklist for keeping track of things and the overall development of the project.
+- [Architecture Diagram](/docs/Project%20Architecture.svg): A high-level overview of the architecture of the application.

 ## Project Assumptions
 This project is created with the following assumptions: